-Everything is all automatic – no need to tell it what the voltage is, or even what type the battery is, and it can deliver up to 30Ah … this is battery charging of the future!
+Everything is all automatic.
+No need to tell it what the voltage is or even what type the battery is.
+Plus, it can deliver up to 30Ah.
+This is battery charging of the future!

-These NOCO Genius G4 charger and maintainer comes with everything you need to get started – 2 x 2′ alligator leads, 2 x 2′ ring terminal leads and 4 x 10′ connecting leads, although all the leads and other specialist leads are available to purchase separately – super handy if you lose or break one.
+These NOCO Genius G4 charger and maintainer comes with everything you need to get started – 2 x 2′ alligator leads, 2 x 2′ ring terminal leads and 4 x 10′ connecting leads.
+However, all the leads and other specialist leads are available to purchase separately.
+It’s super handy if you lose or break one.

-This is aimed at the higher end of the market, perhaps even semi-professional use, and that’s backed up with a 5-year no nonsense warranty.
+This is aimed at the higher end of the market.
+Perhaps even semi-professional use.
+It’s backed up with a 5-year no-nonsense warranty.

 Fixing the Maintainer

-Another option for connection is a 12DC accessory plug – plugging in to the cigarette lighter socket.
-You should be aware that this type of accessory won’t work in all cars – if the accessory socket is live without the ignition on, then it’ll work, but if the ignition needs to be switched to make the connection, you’ll need to do that for the maintainer to charge the battery also – not great if you’re leaving a car in storage for example.
+Another option for connection is a 12DC accessory plug that plugs into the cigarette lighter socket.
+You should be aware that this type of accessory won’t work in all cars.
+If the accessory socket is live without the ignition on, then it’ll work.
+However, if the ignition needs to be switched to make the connection, you’ll need to do that for the maintainer to charge the battery also.
+Not great if you’re leaving a car in storage.

 Using a Maintainer & Charger

-You should understand that these are aimed at keeping a battery well maintained, if you’re by the side of the road with a dead battery, these aren’t going to help you, unless you have 24-hours spare.
+You should understand that these are aimed at keeping a battery well maintained.
+If you’re by the side of the road with a dead battery, these aren’t going to help you, unless you have 24 hours to spare.
 Think of it as preventative maintenance, rather than emergency help.

-Although these systems are designed to be left attached for long periods of time, you should always check that the battery or maintainer aren’t getting too hot, and that it has switched to floating charge rather than still trying to pump a full charge in to a charged battery – batteries can (and do) explode – I’ve seen it happen.
+Although these systems are designed to be left attached for long periods of time, you should always check that the battery or maintainer isn’t getting too hot.
+Also, make sure it has switched to a floating charge rather than still trying to pump a full charge into a charged battery.
+Batteries can (and do) explode.
+I’ve seen it happen.

-Finally, if you choose to hard wire the ring terminal to your battery, make sure that everything is safe and working correctly, if in doubt, take some professional advice.
+Finally, if you choose to hardwire the ring terminal to your battery, make sure that everything is safe and working correctly.
+If in doubt, ask a professional.